URGENT – Immediate Action Needed – Revised AHCA Bill

 This policy seems to be garnering more support than the first draft of the AHCA, so we need to act now to fight this damaging legislation.

 Your voice could be the one that makes the difference in ensuring that patient protections are maintained.

 Call the Capitol Switchboard: 202.224.3121 and ask to be connected with your Representative’s office.
 (Find your representative)

 - You are a member of the Alpha–1 community and you want to discuss the American Health Care Act/AHCA.

 - We oppose the bill because it repeals the current ACA definition of essential health benefits (EHBs).

 - EHBs ensure access to comprehensive coverage and several ACA policies only apply to services defined as EHBs.
 The EHB language could make the ban on lifetime caps and limit on out-of-pocket expenses meaningless.
-These policies are incredibly important to our community.

 Your Voice Matters: Alpha-1 Advocacy at Home!

 Now is the perfect time to engage with your Representative and Senators in Congress.
 The best part is that you don’t need to travel to Washington, DC to engage in advocacy - here are some easy ways that you can advocate for Alphas at home!